fivetran/dbt_package_updater/README.md

 ## What is Hooper?

 Hooper is a command line tool that enables dbt developers to automatically update package dependencies and required dbt versions in dbt packages.
-It is used every time a dbt or dbt-utils release occurs.
+It runs every time a push is made to the `main` branch of a dbt-arc-functions, it pulls in the latest version of the package, and opens a pull request with the updated dependencies.

 ## Installation and Usage Instructions

 ### 1. Clone this repository

-In order to use Hooper, you will need to clone this repository.
+In order to use Hooper locally, you will need to clone this repository.
 You can do so using the method of your choosing.

 ### 2. Set up a local environment